Live music for seniors

 Music sometimes can reach senior people when language alone cannot, enabling them to express themselves.
 One area where access to music can be absent is elderly care.
 Among older people living with cognitive decline, isolation and loneliness, these feelings of happiness, safety and togetherness that music brings about can be invaluable.

 Kong music is bringing the enjoyment, excitement and benefits of live music back into old peoples’ homes.

 Established in early 2021 during the pandemic time, Kong music has been making musical instruments for sale to raise fund for charity.
 To date over 50 pieces of instruments have been sold or donated.
 Kong music has created over 100 simple musical notes of famous tunes for learners to practise on our educational website.

-The Kong music gig is a new service we provide to entertain seniors at elderly care homes.
+The Kong music gig is a solo woodwind musical instrument performance we provide to entertain seniors at elderly care homes.
 This service is also a dedication to Kong’s beloved mother, a dementia patient currently in an aged care home in Borneo, and to his grandmother-in-law who died of dementia recently.

 - Songs – 10